Essential Oils for Varicose Veins

 I should point out that the FDA has warned in September, 2014 several US retailers for marketing medicinal properties for essential oils as they are not a drug and are not regulated by the FDA.

 As a vein doctor, I fully support alternative methods for healing ugly spider veins and varicose veins.
 In fact, there is research to suggest horse chestnut extract helps with varicose veins.
 Therefore, we should not dismiss what we do not understand, however, we have no way of knowing what is in the essential oil we purchase.
 Our ancestors certainly knew much more about essential oils than we do, however, they had far fewer choices and the plant varieties were local to their area.

 I will continue to do my research and I certainly need to look into other oils, but for now, my recommendation to care for your varicose and spider veins is to wear compression stockings, elevate your legs, maintain a healthy body weight and walk.
-Procedures such as sclerotherapy and vein ablation are very effective.
-Any questions or concerns feel free to contact Dr. Bartel or Lakeshore Veins on line or call (262) 241-3999.
+Spider vein treatment procedures such as sclerotherapy and laser vein treatment of vein ablation are very effective.
+Any questions or concerns feel free to contact Dr. Bartel or call (262) 241-3999.